inet-framework/inet/doc/src/users-guide/ch-adhoc-routing.rst

 may be compounded by the fact that nodes may be mobile, which results in a changing topology.

-Ad hoc routing protocols fall in two broad categories: proactive and reactive. *Proactive* or *table-driven* protocols maintain fresh lists of destinations and their routes by periodically distributing routing tables throughout the network. *Reactive* or *on-demand* protocols find
+Ad hoc routing protocols fall into two broad categories: proactive and reactive. *Proactive* or *table-driven* protocols maintain fresh lists of destinations and their routes by periodically distributing routing tables throughout the network. *Reactive* or *on-demand* protocols find